The House That Would Not Die: Plot

 Ruth Bennett has inherited an old house in Gettysburg, Pennsylvania in the Amish country, and left her career behind as a secretary at the U.S. Department of Agriculture.
 She moves into the home with her niece, a young woman named Sara Dunning.
-The house was built during the Revolutionary era and is said to be haunted by the spirits of its original inhabitants who are disinclined towards hospitality, among them the war General Douglas Campbell, who was suspected of being involved with British enemies, and his daughter Amanda "Ammie", who disappeared after eloping with her boyfriend Anthony.
+The house was built during the Revolutionary era and is said to be haunted by the spirits of its original inhabitants who are disinclined towards hospitality, among them the war-general, Douglas Campbell, who was suspected of being involved with British enemies, and his daughter Amanda "Ammie", who disappeared after eloping with her boyfriend Anthony.

 Ruth and Sara soon meet Pat McDougal, a local professor who lives next-door.
-While Ruth and Sara entertain a small gathering, including Pat and one of his students, Stan, one of the guests propose that they hold a séance in the house.
+While Ruth and Sara entertain a small gathering, including Pat and one of his students, Stan, one of the guests proposes that they hold a séance in the house.
 Later that night, Ruth has a bizarre nightmare in which Sara approaches her in the garden, only to grow inexplicably terrified and flee in the other direction.
-When Ruth awakens, she finds a frightened Sara downstairs, having found an historic portrait of the General Campbell impaled on a firepoker in front of the fireplace.
+When Ruth awakens, she finds a frightened Sara downstairs, having found an historic portrait of General Campbell impaled on a firepoker in front of the fireplace.

 Pat and several guests, including medium Sylvia Wall, arrive at the home for the séance.
 In the kitchen, Pat aggressively forces himself on Ruth, which frightens her.
-During the séance, Sara begins to scream, and the painting of General Campbell falls from the mantle.
+During the séance, Sara begins to scream, and the painting of General Campbell falls from the mantel.
 That night, Ruth is awoken by Sara in another hysterical state, during which she attacks and attempts to strangle her.
-When Ruth consults Pat about Sara's behavior, he suspects she is suffering from schizophrenia.
+When Ruth consults Pat about Sara's behavior, he suspects Sarah is suffering from schizophrenia.
 Sara returns in the midst of their conversation, and initially appears normal, but quickly becomes transfixed in front of the fireplace, and begins screaming for help before suddenly losing consciousness.
 Pat suggests Sara be taken to a psychiatric hospital, but Stan objects, and reveals that, during the séance the day before, he witnessed the face of another woman on Sara's body.